pdevito3/QueryKit/README.md

 });
 ```

-Note, with EF core, your config might look like this:
+Note, with EF core, your QueryKit configuration depends on how you've configured the property:

 ```c#
 public sealed class PersonConfiguration : IEntityTypeConfiguration<SpecialPerson>